Biomass: Wood Pellet Boiler Pros and Cons

 - Wood pellet boilers can help most homeowners and businesses lower their heating costs.

-- Alternatives to pellets, such as heating oil and propane (a.k.a.
-LP-Gas) are more volatile than wood pellets, both literally and in terms of cost per unit of energy
+- Traditional fuels such as heating oil and propane (a.k.a.
+LP-Gas) cost 30 to 50% more than wood pellets in terms of cost per unit of energy (Nov.
+2017)

 - Families enjoy the same (or better*) level of comfort from a retrofitted pellet central heating system as they do from their traditional fossil-fueled heat source.